Bank of New South Wales

-The Bank of New South Wales (BNSW), also known commonly as The Wales, was the first bank in Australia, being established in Sydney in 1817 and situated on Broadway.
+The Bank of New South Wales (BNSW), also known as The Wales, was the first bank in Australia.
+It was established in 1817 in Sydney.
 During the 19th century, the bank opened branches throughout Australia and New Zealand, expanding into Oceania in the 20th century.
-It merged with many other financial institutions, finally merging with the Commercial Bank of Australia in 1982 and being renamed to the Westpac Banking Corporation on 4 May that year under the Bank of New South Wales (Change of Name) Act 1982.
+Throughout it history it merged with and purchased many other financial institutions.
+In 1981 it merged with the Commercial Bank of Australia and was renamed Westpac on 4 May 1982.

 History

 Established in 1817 in Macquarie Place, Sydney premises leased from Mary Reibey, the Bank of New South Wales (BNSW) was the first bank in Australia.
 It was established under the economic regime of Governor Lachlan Macquarie (responsible for transitioning the penal settlement of Sydney into a capitalist economy).
 At the time, the colony of Sydney had not been supplied with currency, instead barter and promissory notes was the payment method of choice.
 Governor Macquarie himself used cattle and rum as payment for the construction of Sydney Hospital and the road from Sydney to Liverpool.
 The suggestion of establishing a bank was raised in March 1810; but it wasn't until November 1816 that a meeting was held to discuss the real possibility of such a proposal.
 In February 1817 seven directors of the bank were elected: D'Arcy Wentworth, John Harris, Robert Jenkins, Thomas Wylde, Alexander Riley, William Redfern and John Thomas Campbell.
 Campbell was elected the bank's first president and Edward Smith Hall as its first cashier and secretary.
 During the 19th and early 20th century, the Bank opened branches throughout Australia and New Zealand and in the 20th century in Oceania.
 This included at Moreton Bay (Brisbane) in 1850, then in Victoria (1851), New Zealand (1861), South Australia (1877), Western Australia (1883), Fiji (1901), Papua (now part of Papua New Guinea) (1910) and Tasmania (1910).

 Besides expanding its branch network, the bank also expanded by acquiring other banks: